Gageperrin/it-notes/aws/networking-specialty.md

 ### IP Routing

 Outside of a local network.
-Subnet mask and desitnation IP show the destination IP is not local.
+Subnet mask and destination IP show the destination IP is not local.
 It wraps it up in a frame.
 ARP is used to find the MAC address of the default gateway.
 The packet is given the router's IP and encapsulated in a frame.
 The destination is the router.

 The router removes the frame around the packet and reviews packet IP destination.
 The router has a route for the network that the destination IP is in.
 It creates a new frame with a second router as the destination MAC.
 The packet is unchanged as it remains in the frame payload.
 The frame is sent to the sefcond router.